 Register your card with the Transport for London website.
 If the card gets lost or stolen, they will refund your credit.

 At the ticket gates for the Underground and some rail stations there are large yellow circular pads.
 Press your Oyster card against the pad.
 If you have sufficient funds, the gates will open.
 You need to tap the card on the yellow pad again to exit the station.

-For buses and the tram, only tap your card as you enter.
+For buses and the tram, only tap your card as you enter, not as you exit.